Environmental toxicology: Metals toxicity

+Aluminum is the most common natural metal in the Earth's crust and is naturally cycled throughout the environment via processes like the weathering of rocks and volcano eruptions.
+Those natural processes release more aluminum into the freshwater environments than do humans, but anthropogenic impact has been causing values to rise above the recommended amount by the U.S. EPA and World Health Organization.
+Aluminum is used commonly in industrially-made items like paints, paper, household appliances, packaging, processing of food and water, and for health care items like antiperspirants and vaccine production.
+Run-off from those industrial uses then bring the metal flowing into the environment.

+Generally, too much exposure to aluminum affects motor and cognitive skills.
+In mammals, the metal has been shown to affect gene expression, DNA repair, and DNA binding.
+One study showed how the effects of aluminum include neurodegeneration and nerve cell death in mice.
+Another study has shown it to be related to human diseases associated with the nervous system such as Alzheimer's and Parkinson's disease and autism.

+Exposure to contaminants can change the tissues of marine life like fish too.
+For example, its accumulation has been shown to cause neurodegeneration in cerebral regions of the brains such as those of O. mossambicus, otherwise known as Mozambique tilapia.
+Aluminum also decreases locomotive abilities of fishes since aluminum is thought to negatively impact with their oxygen supply.
+Finally, the metal causes slow responses to arousal and other environmental stimuli, overall abnormal behavior, and changes with the neurotransmitters in their bodies such as adrenaline and dopamine.

 Arsenic

 Arsenic, one of the most important heavy metals, causes ecological problems and health issues in humans.
 It is "semimetallic property, is prominently toxic and carcinogenic, and is extensively available in the form of oxides or sulfides or as a salt of iron, sodium, calcium, copper, etc." It is also one of the most abundant elements on earth and its specific inorganic forms are very dangerous to living creatures (animals, plants, and humans) and the environment.

 In humans, arsenic can cause cancer in the bladder, skin, lungs and liver.
 One of the major sources of arsenic exposure in humans is contaminated water, which is a problem in more than 30 countries in the world.

 Humans tend to encounter arsenic by "natural means, industrial source, or from unintended sources."
 Water can become contaminated by arsenical pesticides or natural arsenical chemicals.
 There are some cases in which arsenic has been used in suicide attempts and can result in acute poisoning.
 Arsenic "is a protoplastic poison since it affects primarily the sulphydryl group of cells causing malfunctioning of cell respiration, cell enzymes and mitosis."